femix300/Merit/backend/README.md

 Retrieves the required aggregate score for a specific course at a selected university.
 Accepts a GET request with a query parameter `course_name` to retrieve the required aggregate score for the specified course.

 **Query Parameters:**
+- `university_name` (str, required): The name of the university for which to retrieve the aggregate requirements.
+This must be passed as a query parameter.
 - `course_name` (str, required): The name of the course to retrieve the aggregate score for.

 **Response Examples:**